ScrambleR-H/Cyber-Quizzz/README.md

-# Subnrt_Calculator
-Professional IPv4 &amp; IPv6 subnet calculator built with pure HTML, CSS, and JavaScript — featuring a warm brown &amp; beige UI, binary representation, address classification, click-to-copy results, and full CIDR support.

-# SubnetPro — IPv4 & IPv6 Subnet Calculator
+# Subnet — IPv4 & IPv6 Subnet Calculator

 A professional, fully-featured subnet calculator with a warm **brown & beige** design theme.
 Supports both IPv4 (32-bit) and IPv6 (128-bit) address families in a clean, responsive interface built with pure HTML, CSS, and JavaScript — no frameworks, no dependencies.